|

 a few hours.
 Eventually there will be around 30-60 eggs and the female

+will swim away to find something to eat!
 Meanwhile, the male will begin his long vigil.
 He will

 tirelessly tend the eggs, mouthing and fanning them to keep them constantly